fuse-code-support/FuseCodePoc/README.md

   * Job description
   * Step number / of?
 Or vector of step functions where each function accepts a continuation?
   * Root cells: Current step name/description; current step number; total steps in current job; jobs remaining
+  * Run in the background (if possible?) as a progressive web app

 * Mechanism to push jobs from back-end to front-end (as noted under Refactoring below)